irods/irods_k8s/helm/irods-supervisor-settings/README.md

 Also note that you will need to synchronize your Supervisor DB service name with this deployment.

 ### JWT tokens
 This site uses JWT tokens to add a layer of access obfuscation.

-These tokens are used in this FASTAPI application as well as the iRODS Test request applications.
+These tokens are used in this FASTAPI and the iRODS Test request applications.

 Please see the notes in the "config" directory above (JWT-token-creation.txt) on how to create JWT tokens.